-Applicants will be notified of their interview status by December 9, 2019.
-Interviews will take place by Zoom video during mid-December and the first 3 weeks of January.
+Applicants will be notified of their interview status by December 16, 2020.
+Interviews will take place by Zoom video during the first 3 weeks of January.
 While we understand that some applicants may prefer an in-person interview, in an effort to give all interviewees a fair and consistent interview experience and to help keep costs down for applicants, we do not offer any in-person interviews.
-If applicants would like to visit our center to aid them in determining whether we would be a good fit for them, we will be offering an open house on the morning of Friday, January 17, 2020.
-Participation in the open house does not factor into selection decisions.
+If applicants would like to visit our center to aid them in determining whether we would be a good fit for them, they may request an informal visit to the center to meet with a current intern and a limited number of available staff members.
+Informal visits do not factor into selection decisions; consistent with this, we prefer that any informal visits be conducted after the formal interview via Zoom.
 In addition, contact information for current interns can be provided upon request.

 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.

 The internship year is from August 8, 2021 to August 7, 2022.
 The stipend for the 2021-2022 internship year is $35,568.
 Interns receive their salary on the first working day of each month for the previous month.